Maria Stromberger: Gaining trust

 The Auschwitz facility; the SS infirmary (d) is directly across from the gas chamber (g) in the upper right corner.

 Although she was not permitted to treat inmates, Stromberger came into contact with those forced to work in the SS infirmary.
 They were initially wary of her.
 She first gained the trust of Edek Pys, who worked in the infirmary's kitchen.
 On one occasion, as she stood by a window, Stromberger saw an inmate run into an electric fence while being shot at, an incident that caused her to faint.
 Pys ran down the hall to get assistance from another nurse.
 She later asked Pys why the inmate did this, so he explained the conditions of the camp and why so many inmates killed themselves.
 He also told her about his own experiences and why he was imprisoned.

 Pys encouraged Stromberger to observe the evening roll call, as most inmates were in worse condition than the ones she worked with in the infirmary.
 Here she saw visibly starved inmates and the bodies of those who had died working that day.
 Another inmate had Stromberger observe as members of the SS beat and mutilated Jewish children.
 Her mental health was severely affected by the sight, and she took several days of sick leave.
 The inmates came to trust her as they came to understand that she felt horror toward the SS.
 In an act of defiance, she deliberately used her Austrian dialect despite the Nazi expectation that Austrians integrate as Germans.

 The inmates' trust in Stromberger was ascertained when Pys was accused of smuggling contraband.
-He had been pilfering some of the milk that he was supposed to deliver to the SS, and when the SS officer Geiger discovered an inmate with the milk, the inmate gave Pys up.
+He had been pilfering some of the milk that he was supposed to deliver to the SS.
+When the SS officer Geiger discovered an inmate with the milk, the inmate identified Pys as the source.
 Geiger attacked Pys, only to be chastised by Stromberger.
-She gave him a false story, saying that it was spoiled milk that had been given to SS officers with typhus and venereal disease.
+She gave Geiger a false story, saying that it was spoiled milk that had been given to SS officers with typhus and venereal disease.
 She then invited Geiger to drink it; he declined the offer.
 Without intervention, Pys and the inmate found with the milk would have faced execution.
 Through word of mouth, Stromberger developed a positive reputation among inmates throughout the facility and became a source of morale, seen by the prisoners as a mother figure.
 Stromberger gained further credit among the inmates when she provided assistance to Zbigniew Raynoch, whose frail health when entering the camp gave him a low chance of survival.